This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.

-It is possible to restrict a worker from working for competitors after the termination of employment for a max. period of two years, if this is necessary to safeguard a justified commercial interest of the employer and if it does not unfairly jeopardize the employee’s future career.
-This agreement has to be concluded in writing.
+It is possible to restrict an employee from working for competitors after the termination of employment for a maximum period of two years, if this is necessary to safeguard a justified commercial interest of the employer and if it does not unfairly jeopardize the employee’s future career.
+Such agreement has to be concluded in writing.
 The employer must compensate the employee with at least half of his/her former salary (including all bonuses and benefits).
 If the employee earns money during the period, the compensation is reduced if earnings and compensation together exceed 110% of the employee’s previous remuneration (125% if the employee had to move to another place due to the non-competition obligation).
-In practice, competition clauses are only seldom used or at least not enforced since the costs are usually higher than the employer’s interest in the employee not working for a competitor.
+In practice, post-contractual competition restrictions are not very common since the costs are very often higher than the employer’s interest in the employee not working for a competitor.

 Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?

 The basic principle in German employment law is that it is part of the employees’ obligations not to disclose any confidential information even after termination of the employment.
 Covered by this obligation are trade and business secrets as well as confidential information which the employer has marked as confidential for the company’s interest.
 However, under the Trade Secret Protection Act (“GeschGehG”) undisclosed know-how and business information (trade secrets) must have been subject to appropriate confidentiality measures (e.g. “need-to-know” principle, protected facilities, proper encryption and password management).